StevenBlack/vocab/README.md

 A term from cellular biology, generally used in conversation to refer to the cell that results from the meeting of the egg and the sperm.
 Father to son:
 "I've known you ever since you were a zygote."

+### énouement
+An emotion, the bittersweetness of having arrived here in the future, finally learning the answers to how things turned out but being unable to tell your past self.
+(Dictionary of Obscure Sorrows)